huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Will our GPU machines be the same?

-No. The GPU availability will differ slighlty.
-Such, those that utilize P100 and V100(s) GPU cards might be asked to migrate to a newer generation such as A30, A40 and A100.
+No. The GPU availability will differ slightly.
+Those that utilize P100 and V100(s) GPU cards might be asked to migrate to a newer generation such as A30, A40 and A100.

 <!-- TODO: add details on recommended mapping (gitlab issue) -->